exilezee/Machine-Learning/README.md

 # Machine-Learning
-Machine learning project to learn and expand my knowledge on the subject.
+Machine learning projects to learn and expand my knowledge on the subject.